 What do I have to prove to win a personal injury case?

 To win a personal injury case, you must usually prove negligence, causation, and damages (you will not even need to prove negligence if, for example, someone intentionally assaulted you).
 Negligence is a legal term that means something like carelessness.
-A driver, for example, might cause a car accident by running a stop sign, or an auto mechanic may cause one by carelessly repairing someone’s brake drums.
+A driver, for example, might cause an auto vehicle accident by running a stop sign, or an auto mechanic may cause one by carelessly repairing someone’s brake drums.

 Causation cannot always be assumed.
 You must also prove that the carelessness that you assert actually caused the accident – if the accident was not caused by defective brake drums, for example, negligent repair will not result in liability.
 Finally, you must prove the exact amount of your damages.
 Every dime of your damages that you fail to prove with admissible evidence is a dime out of your recovery.
 If you were partially at fault for the accident, your damages can also be reduced in proportion to your own degree of fault.
 Proving damages is often the most difficult part of winning a case.

 You must prove each of these three elements under a “more likely than not” standard (at least a 51 percent likelihood) instead of the “beyond a reasonable doubt” standard used in criminal cases.